scientificRat/easy_py_server/README.md

 ```
 #### Special types
 * `Request`: http request object, encapsulating  `session`, `parameters` ,`cookies`
-* `MultipartFile`: supporting for file uploaded
+* `MultipartFile`: supporting for uploading files.

 #### Access session and cookies
 They are encapsulated inside the `Request` object, so you can get them by getting a `Request` object first.
-This object is defined in `datastruct.py`, you can check it for more details by yourself.
+It's defined in `datastruct.py`, you can check this file for more details.
 ```python
 @httpd.get("/")
 def index(req: Request):